World Rugby: Council

 In total, Europe has 22 votes; Oceania 9 votes; South America 6 votes; Africa 5 votes; Asia 5 votes and North America 4 votes.

 A Chairman and Vice Chairman are elected from among the council members.
-These positions are held by Bill Beaumont of England and Bernard Laporte of France, respectively, elected As of April 2020.

 Executive committee

 The executive committee, in accordance with bye-laws 9.14–9.16, ensures the effective management and operation of the World Rugby.
 The Committee formulates and monitors the implementation of the World Rugby's strategic plan, business plan, operational plan and budget.

 In 2016, as part of the reforms to the World Rugby Council, the executive committee was increased to 12 members.
 The Chairman, Vice-chairman, nine elected officials, including two independent members, and the Chief Executive sit on the World Rugby Executive Committee.

 General Assembly

 A General Assembly of the full membership is convened every two years.
 The General Assembly may make recommendations to the council, and may consider business that the council has referred to it, but the General Assembly has no legislative powers.